exonum/exonum-doc/src/get-started/java-binding.md

 ### API

+There are two ways to test API.
+First, API can be tested with unit tests by means of service mocks.
+TestKit is not required for these tests.
+Second, API can be tested with integration tests that use TestKit.
+For these tests TestKit provides the [`getPort()`][testkit-get-port] method that retrieves a TCP port to interact with the service REST API.

+With either approach, you can use any HTTP client to send requests.

-To test API implemented with Vertx tools, use the tools described in the [project documentation](https://vertx.io/docs/vertx-junit5/java).
+To unit test API implemented with Vertx tools, use the tools described in the [project documentation](https://vertx.io/docs/vertx-junit5/java).
-You can use [Vertx Web Client][vertx-web-client] as a client or a different HTTP client.

 An example of API service tests can be found in [`ApiControllerTest`][apicontrollertest].